paxan/your-credential-helpers/.github/CONTRIBUTING.md

 Before you make a pull request, squash your commits into logical units of work using `git rebase -i` and `git push -f`.
-A logical unit of work is a consistent set of patches that should be reviewed together: for example, upgrading the version of a vendored dependency and taking advantage of its now available new feature constitute two separate units of work.
+A logical unit of work is a consistent set of patches that should be reviewed together: for example, upgrading the version of a dependency and taking advantage of its now available new feature constitute two separate units of work.
 Implementing a new function and calling it in another file constitute a single logical unit of work.
 The very high majority of submissions should have a single commit, so if in doubt: squash